carstenbauer/ThreadPinning.jl/docs/src/examples/ex_pinning_julia_threads.md

 using ThreadPinning
 pinthreads(:cores)
 ```
-This will successively pin all Julia threads to CPU cores in logcial order, avoiding hyperthreads if possible.
+This will successively pin all Julia threads to CPU-cores in logcial order, avoiding hyperthreads if possible.
 Of course, you can replace `:cores` by all the options supported by [`pinthreads`](@ref).
 Conceptually, there are three different formats to specify your desired thread-processor mapping:

-1) explicit lists of CPU ids (e.g. `0:3` or `[0,12,4]`),
+1) explicit lists of CPU IDs (e.g. `0:3` or `[0,12,4]`),
 2) predefined symbols (e.g. `:cores` or `:sockets`),
 3) logical specification of domains via helper functions (e.g. `node` and `socket`).